 System Setup

-Optimize LinkedIn profiles.
+Optimize LinkedIn profiles with named-expert positioning.
 Set up submission form and content pipeline.
 Produce first batch of content.
 Establish review and approval workflow.

 Month 2+